AdguardTeam/AdguardKnowledgeBase/pages/02.general/09.license-key/docs.en.md

 <a id="activation_info"></a>
 #### Transfering license to another device

 Once the program is activated with a license key, the license key is “bound” to the device on which activation was held.
 License key may be activated on a limited number of devices.
-If the license key is already used on the maximum possible number of devices, you need to unbind it from one of them before using this key again.
+If the license key is already used on the maximum possible number of devices, you need to reset it before using this key again.
 You can do it in your [Adguard Account](#account-functions).

 <a id="recovery"></a>